 You can’t get more cold-hearted than that.

-- 2Up 20Down 8“ Well, you can expect this type of violence if the crowds on Black Friday had been historically so bad they killed a man.
-This particular takedown occurred at the same place where the Wal-Mart worker was killed, making the 2008 shopping season a historical war zone in that area, which will remain unnamed in this article.
+- 2Up 31Down 25“ Well, you can expect this type of violence if the crowds on Black Friday had been historically so bad they killed a man.
+This particular takedown occurred at the same place where the Wal-Mart worker was killed, making the 2008 shopping season a historical war zone in that area.

-The eighth-month old pregnant woman was probably waiting to buy stuff for her soon to be newborn baby.
+The eight-months-pregnant woman was probably waiting to buy stuff for her soon-to-be newborn baby.
 Instead, she miscarried.
 The same group of people that knocked the doors off their hinges also managed to create the most brutal abortion imaginable.

-- 3Up 19Down 8“ Black Friday.
+- 3Up 31Down 27“ Black Friday.
 Toys R Us.
 Shooting deaths.
 Normally, people would never think of stringing those words up in the same sentence.
 Well, maybe the first two, but shooting deaths?